 Course Grade: The grade will be based on a final exam.
 The exam questions will be in English.
-You can answer in English or in German.
-If you decide to answer in English, you will not be graded on the quality of your English, but you have to make sure you convey your knowledge of the material.
+You may answer in English or in German.

 Course Description: This course introduces students to the dynamic stochastic general equilibrium (DSGE) models used in modern monetary macroeconomics called New Keynesian models.
-The basic model equations including nominal frictions such as price
+The basic model equations including nominal frictions such as price stickiness are derived carefully, and model solution techniques are discussed.
+Numerical solutions of the models are obtained and the models are simulated and analyzed using